MuntashirAkon/AppManager/README.md

 - If you're going to implement or work on any specific feature, please inform me before doing so.
 Due to the complex nature of the project, integrating a new feature could be challenging.
 - You're absolutely welcome to fix issues or mistakes, but AM's code base changes a lot almost every day.
 Therefore, if you are requested to make changes in your pull request but can't address them within 2 (two) days, your pull request may be closed depending on the importance of the request.
 This instruction will be removed once AM's code base becomes stable.

 **Note:** Repositories located in sites other than GitHub are currently considered mirrors and PR/MR submitted there will not be accepted.
 Instead, you can submit patches (as `.patch` files) via email attachment.
 My email address is muntashirakon [at] riseup [dot] net.
 Beware that such emails may be publicly accessible in future.
+GitHub PRs will be merged manually using the corresponding patches.
+As a result, GitHub may falsely mark them _closed_ instead of _merged_.
+Make sure to sign-off your commits.

 ### Credits and Libraries
 A list of credits and libraries are available in the **About** section of the app.